 In Season Two, Tony had Patsy’s twin brother Philly whacked.
-We also know that Patsy is fully aware about who ordered the hit, as he shows up drunk at Tony’s home brandishing a gun in Season Three.
+We also know that Patsy is fully aware of who ordered the hit, as he shows up drunk at Tony’s home brandishing a gun in Season Three.

 He then proceeds to urinate in Tony’s pool.

-Furthermore, when Patsy’s capo Paulie Gualtieri went to prison in 2002, Tony overlooked Patsy’s seniority and promoted his nephew Christopher to the job instead.
+Furthermore, when Patsy’s capo, Paulie Gualtieri, went to prison in 2002, Tony overlooked Patsy’s seniority and promoted his nephew, Christopher, to the job instead.